Foundations Lesson #12 - Repentance

 Foundations Lesson #5 - The Baptism in the Holy Spirit

-The baptism in the Holy Spirit is an experience whereby God the Father and God the Son bestow upon the believer an infilling of the Holy Spirit.
-The five instances in Scripture that give an account of this experience are:
+The baptism in the Holy Spirit is an experience whereby God the Father and God the Son bestow upon the believer an infilling of God the Holy Spirit.
+The five instances in Scripture that give us an account of this experience are:

 1. Acts 2:1-18, 37-39 at Jerusalem on the day of Pentecost

-2. Acts 8:4-25 at Samaria, the revival that started under Philip’s ministry
+2. Acts 8:5-24 at Samaria, the revival that started under Philip’s ministry

-3. Acts 9:1-19 at Damascus, the conversion of Saul
+3. Acts 9:3-19 at Damascus, the conversion of Saul

 4. Acts 10:44-48 at Caesarea in the home of Cornelius the centurion